Buranji: Textual updating practices

 Existing Buranjis were often updated by rulers or authors.
 Supplemental folios were often appended with additional material to an existing Buranji, resulting in changes in language and calligraphy.
 Since these manuscripts were often copied or recopied for duplication before printing became available scribal errors were common.
 Sometimes specific events were omitted, due to either changes in state policies or scribal mistakes—and Ahom nobles would rectify these omissions by rewriting existing Buranjis which remained exclusive resources for the owners.
 Rulers, nobles and general scholars thus contributed to the corpus of Buranjis.
 Sometimes these Buranjis were refreshed and updated with the help of external sources such as those from the Tai-Mau and Khamti polities.

+Narrative purpose and form

+Many Buranjis describe themselves primarily as accounts of royal origin and genealogy.
+Common titles include Raja Vamsa Katha ("Narrative of the royal family"), Raja Vamsavali Katha ("Narrative of the genealogy of kings"), Janma Katha ("Narrative of origin"), Purushar Vamsa Katha ("Narrative of ancestral genealogy"), Ahom Swargadeo Utpatti ("Origin of the Ahom kings") and Rajanam Charita ("Narrative of royalty").
+Their narratives generally arrange the Swargadeos in genealogical order and associate the rulers with divine or heroic ancestry.
+Saikia interprets the praise of the king in these texts as a means of establishing the authority of sacred kingship and constructing a shared political memory among the heterogeneous population of the kingdom.

+The Buranjis frequently record months, years, natural calamities and unusual occurrences.
+Such information could be employed in calculating auspicious and inauspicious periods and in political or ritual prediction.
+Despite this attention to temporal sequence, Saikia cautions that the chronology—particularly for the earliest periods—contains inconsistencies and should not automatically be treated as a continuous modern historical record.
+She characterises the genealogical structure as a rhetorical means of producing coherence and collective memory as well as preserving information about past events.

 Traditional classifications of Buranjis

 Internally, the Buranji chronicles classify themselves as either Lai-lik Buranji (Assamese: Barpahi Buranji) that are expansive and deal with political histories, and Lit Buranji (Assamese: Katha) which deal with single events, such as Ram Singhar Yuddhar Katha.
 In the 18th century a third class called Chakaripheti Buranji emerged that dealt with Ahom lineages.

 Different reports submitted for archiving also came to be called Buranjis: Chakialar Buranji (reports from chokey, or outpost, officers), Datiyalia Buranji (reports on neighbouring polities from frontier officers), Kataki Buranji (reports from ambassadors or envoys to other polities), Chang-rung Phukonor Buranji (architectural plans and estimates from engineers, dealing with construction of maidams, bridges, temples, roads, ramparts, excavation of tanks, etc.), and Satria Buranji (report on the Satras).